microsoft/pyright/README.md

 ## Installation
 ### VS Code Extension
-You can install the latest-published version of the Pyright VS Code extension directly from VS Code.
-Simply open the extensions panel and search for `pyright`.
+For most VS Code users, we recommend using the Pylance extension rathern than Pyright.
+Pylance incorporates the pyright type checker but features additional capabilities such as IntelliCode and semantic token highlighting.
+You can install the latest-published version of the Pylance VS Code extension directly from VS Code.
+Simply open the extensions panel and search for `pylance`.

 ### Vim
 For vim/neovim users, you can install [coc-pyright](https://github.com/fannheyward/coc-pyright), the Pyright extension for coc.nvim.